2023 Most Popular Allied Health Services Associate Degree Trade Schools in South Carolina

 While working on their Associate Degree, medical assisting majors at South University, Columbia accumulate an average of around $22,616 in student debt.
 The average monthly payment of a loan this size is about $195, assuming that the borrower is on a 10-year repayment plan.

-Full Allied Health & Medical Assisting Services at South University, Columbia Report
+Read full report on Allied Health & Medical Assisting Services at South University, Columbia

-A rank of #3 on this year’s list means Piedmont Technical College is a great place for allied health & medical assisting services students working on their associate degree.
-Located in the town of Greenwood, Piedmont Technical College is a public college with a medium-sized student population.
+The in-demand associate degree programs at Piedmont Technical College helped the school earn the #3 place on this year’s ranking of the most popular allied health & medical assisting services schools in South Carolina.
+Located in the distant town of Greenwood, Piedmont Technical College is a public college with a moderately-sized student population.

 About 91% of the students majoring in medical assisting at the school are women while 9% are male.